Snowflake Sweets That Are One of a Kind

 Almond Sugar Cookie Snowflakes

-With three different varieties and plenty of options for decorating, you can make these almond sugar cookies truly one of a kind.
-Besides frosting, you can also use white chocolate curls to make geometric patterns.
+You can make these almond sugar cookies truly one of a kind with three different varieties and plenty of options for decorating.
+You can use frosting and white chocolate curls to make geometric patterns.

 Scalloped Snowflake Sugar Cookies

 These snowflakes may look completely frosted over, but we promise they'll still taste super sweet.
-The chilly, stained glass effect comes from crushed blue hard candies that melt together in the oven.
+The stained-glass effect comes from crushed blue hard candies that melt together in the oven.

 The base cookie recipe is simple—just grab butter, sugar, flour, and an egg—but the royal icing decorations might take you a bit longer.
 For a fun kid-friendly activity, bake up a quick batch on a snow day and let them decorate their own flurries.